borgbackup/borg/docs/quickstart.rst

     info "Starting backup"

-    # Backup the most important directories into an archive named after
+    # Back up the most important directories into an archive named after
     # the machine this script is currently running on:

     borg create                         \